lionelmace/iks-lab/book/appendix.md

 In order to isolate the applications you deploy in the cluster, you may want to leverage Kubernetes namespace.
 Using namespace has an impact on the following commands:

 1. Create a new namespace in your cluster.
-Let's call it *mytodos*
+Let's call it *mytodo*
     ```
-    kubectl create namespace mytodos
+    kubectl create namespace mytodo
     ```

 1. Verify your new namespace was created